SWOT analysis: Examples and templates

 A SWOT analysis can be an effective technique for identifying key strengths, weaknesses, opportunities, and threats.
 Understanding where you are now can be the most impactful way to determine where you want to go next.

 Don’t forget, a bit of creativity and collaboration can go a long way.
-Encourage your team to think outside of the box with 100+ team motivational quotes.
+Encourage your team to think outside the box with 100+ team motivational quotes.

 Create a competitive analysis template